-- Unique to Mountain Kingdoms, this trek avoids the more 'popular' routes in Zanskar with large parts of it through completely uninhabited wilderness. - A truly exciting and challenging trek for the serious adventurer. - An opportunity to meet the King of Padam and to see rare wildlife such as ibex, blue sheep and Himalayan wolf, Marmot, Pica, Eagles, Plover, Hoopoe and possibly Brown Bear. - An excellent acclimatisation programme with time in Leh and the walk up to beautiful Sapi Lake - First rate camping facilities and a highly experienced Mountain Kingdoms appointed leader.
+- Unique to Mountain Kingdoms, this trek avoids the more 'popular' routes in Zanskar with large parts of it • through completely uninhabited wilderness. - A truly exciting and challenging trek for the serious adventurer. - A chance to see rare wildlife such as blue sheep and Himalayan wolf, pica, eagles and possibly brown bear. - An excellent acclimatisation programme with time in Leh and the walk up to beautiful Sapi Lake • - First rate camping facilities and a highly experienced Mountain Kingdoms appointed leader.